Types of Female Incontinence

 Could I Have Both Types of Female Incontinence?

 Yes, some women can have both types of female incontinence, also known as mixed incontinence.
 If you fall into this category, you may find that it is difficult to find a treatment option that will address all your symptoms.
 Fortunately, Elitone can work to treat both stress incontinence and urge incontinence.
 Elitone is FDA-cleared to be safe and effective for treating incontinence.
-Using electrical stimulation, Elitone can help to tone your pelvic floor and calm your bladder, addressing leaks and sense of urgency.
+Using electrical stimulation, Elitone can help to tone your pelvic floor and calm your bladder, addressing leaks and a sense of urgency.

 Elitone: Your Solution for Female Incontinence

 The first step in treating your incontinence is identifying which type you have so you can choose a treatment that will be effective.
-Elitone is used for just 20 minutes day and you can see an improvement in symptoms as soon as six weeks.
+Elitone is used for just 20 minutes a day, and you can see an improvement in symptoms as soon as six weeks.
 Take our quiz to learn which product is right for you.

 Related Articles